Revisiting Ozzy Osbourne’s Debut Solo Album, ‘Blizzard of Ozz’

 By this point, 1979 had turned into 1980, winter into spring, and Osbourne’s former bandmates in Black Sabbath had piled on the pressure by delivering a triumphant return to form in Heaven and Hell, their first studio album with Ronnie James Dio which bowled over fans and critics and quickly shot into the U.K. Top 10.
 All this while Osbourne was simultaneously hard at work in rural Ridge Farm Studios, hacking away at their as yet untitled debut.

-Having dispensed with original producer Chris Tsangarides early on (choosing to produce themselves instead with the help of engineer Max Norman), Osbourne, Rhoads, Daisley, Kerslake and session keyboardist Don Airey closed ranks around a stunning set of songs built around Rhoads’ uncanny mastery of classically-trained lead and rhythm guitar work, Daisley’s evocative lyrics, Kerslake’s song-arranging experience, and Osbourne’s inimitable voice and charisma.
+Having dispensed with original producer Chris Tsangarides early (choosing to produce themselves with the help of engineer Max Norman), Osbourne, Rhoads, Daisley, Kerslake and session keyboardist Don Airey closed ranks around a stunning set of songs built around Rhoads’ uncanny mastery of classically-trained lead and rhythm guitar work, Daisley’s evocative lyrics, Kerslake’s song-arranging experience, and Osbourne’s inimitable voice and charisma.

 The results have since become staples of Osbourne’s concert performances — especially the explosive call-to-arms of “I Don’t Know,” the ready-made hit single that was “Crazy Train,” the cautionary tale of “Suicide Solution” (later to gain controversy when it was blamed for teen suicides) and the gothic fan favorite, “Mr. Crowley,” which benefited from a timeless cathedral synth intro by the talented Mr. Airey.
 Nestled amidst these popular all-timers were the heartfelt ballad “Goodbye to Romance” (Osbourne’s sad adieu to Sabbath), a pair of relentless heavy rockers in “No Bone Movies” and “Steal Away (The Night)” and twin showcases of Rhoads’ versatile talents in the acoustic interlude “Dee” and neoclassical epic “Revelation (Mother Earth).”